£5,000 for Work Shoulder Injury

 Dawn Humphries, a senior solicitor and Head of the Department, who is based in Shrewsbury recovered damages in excess of £100k for a client whose fingers were severed as a result of strapping which was poorly fitted.

-If you are a HGV or lorry driver and have suffered an accident which was not your fault, contact the team at Lanyon Bowdler or complete our enquiry form.
+If you have suffered a HGV or lorry accident which was not your fault, contact the team at Lanyon Bowdler or complete our enquiry form to begin your Truck Accident Claim for compensation.

 Meet the team.